-The Corporation's outstanding debentures have no voting rights and are not convertible into Common Shares.
-The debentures yield interest at an annual rate of 11% and are redeemable by the Corporation at any time prior to April 30, 2018 (the maturity date) in whole or in part at the option of the Corporation at a price equal to the principal amount of the Debenture plus accrued and unpaid interest thereon.
-Warrants to purchase 200 Common Shares at an exercise price of C\$0.36 per Common Share are attached to each Debenture unit of \$1,000.
+The Corporation's outstanding debentures were issued in amounts of \$1,000, have no voting rights and are not convertible into Common Shares.
+The debentures yield interest at an annual rate of 11% and are redeemable by the Corporation at any time prior to April 30, 2020 (the maturity date).
+The debentures are redeemable in whole or in part, at the option of the Corporation, at a price equal to the principal amount of the Debenture plus all accrued and unpaid interest thereon.
+Warrants to purchase 200 Common Shares at an exercise price of C\$0.15 per Common Share are attached to each unit of Debenture.